The-Third-Age/TTA-Victoria-2/documentation/Gondor.md

 			Gets cleared after the war ends

-### Expansion to the West
+### Expansion to the South
 	Handles Gondor's flavor for expanding into Harondor Gondor must have solved it's recruitment issues

-	Expansion is handled in steps, with South Gondor (Harondor) getting the northernmost provinces (bordering Gondor), until all provinces in Harondor are owned
-	Gondor will get a free cb on any realm that holds Harondor provinces Event 150001 starts the wars
+	Gondor's Harondor puppet starts in Benish Armon and Methir Harondor can start annexing adjacent empty provinces by event 50038 Any Harondor core owned by Gondor will be given to Harondor by event 50039 Gondor will get a free cb on any realm that holds Harondor provinces Event 150001 starts the wars